Dempsy/dempsy/README.md

 ```

 Dempsy will manage the lifecycle of _Message Processor_ instances.
 It will start with a single instance that will be used as a _Prototype_.
 When it needs more instances it will `clone()` the prototype.
 In this example _Dempsy_ will create an instance of `WordCount` for every unique _MessageKey_ of a `Word` message that gets dispatched.
 It will call the _MessageHandler_ on the corresponding instance.

+So when Dempsy receives a message of type `Word`, it retrieves the _MessageKey_ using the annotated method `getWordText()`.
+That _MessageKey_ will become the address of a _message processor_ somewhere on the system.
+Dempsy will find the _message processor_ instance (in this case an instance of the class `WordCount`) within a _cluster_ of _nodes_ responsible for running the `WordCount` message processing.
+In the case that the instance doesn't already exist, Dempsy will `clone()` a `WordCount` instance prototype.

 ### Running the example.